phpredis/phpredis/README.markdown

 </pre>

-## sinter
+## sInter

 ##### *Description*

-Return the members of a set resulting from the intersection of all the sets hold at the specified keys. if just a single key is specified, then this command produces the members of this set.
-If one of the keys is missing, FALSE is returned.
+Returns the members of a set resulting from the intersection of all the sets held at the specified keys.
+If just a single key is specified, then this command produces the members of this set.
+If one of the keys is missing, `FALSE` is returned.

 ##### *Parameters*

-key1, key2, keyN: keys identifying the different set on which we will apply the intersection.
+key1, key2, keyN: keys identifying the different sets on which we will apply the intersection.

 ##### *Return value*

-Array, contain the result of the intersesction between those keys.
-If the Intersection beteen the different set is empty, the return value will be empty array.
+Array, contain the result of the intersection between those keys.
+If the intersection beteen the different sets is empty, the return value will be empty array.

 ##### *Examples*

 <pre>
-$redis = new Redis();
-$redis->connect('127.0.0.1', 6379);
 $redis->sadd('key1', 'val1');
 $redis->sadd('key1', 'val2');
 $redis->sadd('key1', 'val3');